 Sarah Chamness Long joined the World Justice Project in 2012.
-As a Director for the World Justice Project’s Rule of Law Index, Ms. Long manages the administration of the WJP’s General Population Poll (GPP) in 113 countries as well as thematic research on access to justice, the UN Sustainable Development Goals (SDGs), and environmental governance.
-She also leads the WJP’s special data collection efforts in Pakistan, Romania, and throughout Africa.
-In addition to her work on the WJP’s research team, Ms. Long had previously managed a portfolio of 20+ pilot rule of law programs incubated and supported through the WJP’s World Justice Challenge competitions and conducted monitoring and evaluation for 90 WJP seed grants in 60 countries.
+As the Director for Access to Justice Research, Ms. Long leads the WJP’s thematic research on civil justice, the UN Sustainable Development Goals (SDGs), and environmental governance.
+During her time on the research team, Ms. Long has also managed the production of the WJP Rule of Law Index, the administration of the WJP’s General Population Poll (GPP) in 126 countries, as well as special data collection efforts in Pakistan and Romania.
+In addition to her work on the WJP’s research team, Ms. Long had previously managed a portfolio of 20+ pilot rule of law programs incubated and supported through the WJP’s World Justice Challenge competitions, and conducted monitoring and evaluation for 90 WJP seed grants in 60 countries.

 Ms. Long holds an MSc. in Global Politics from the London School of Economics and Political Science.
 She also graduated summa cum laude from the University of Maryland, where she earned a B.A. in French Language and Literatures and a citation in International Studies.